 Excerpted from The Smitten Kitchen Cookbook.
 Copyright © 2012 by Deb Perelman.
 Excerpted by permission of Knopf, a division of Random House, Inc. All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.
 Available wherever books are sold.

-- 1 cup (50 grams) unsweetened shredded or flaked coconut
+1 cup (50g) unsweetened shredded or flaked coconut

-- 1 1/2 cups (215 grams) dried cherries or another dried fruit, diced if large pieces
+1 1/2 cups (215g) dried cherries or another dried fruit, diced if large pieces

 Preheat your oven to 300 degrees.
 Combine all ingredients but the egg white and dried fruit in a large bowl, tossing to coat evenly.
 Whisk the egg white in a small bowl until frothy.
 Stir into the granola mixture, distributing it throughout.
 Spread it in a single layer on a parchment-lined baking sheet.